Yvonnenkhasi/Yvonnnenkhasi/README.md

 ## 👩‍🎓 About Me

-🎓 Diploma in Information Technology graduate from **Richfield Graduate Institute of Business** (April 2023).
+🎓 Diploma in Information Technology graduate from **Richfield Graduate Institute of Technology** (April 2023).
 💡 Passionate about backend and frontend development, solving real-world problems with code.
 🌱 Thrives in collaborative environments, eager to keep learning and growing as a software engineer.